 Heat pumps are an effective and efficient way to warm your home during the moderate winters in Arizona.
 They work by transferring heat, rather than burning fuel to create heat.
 This means that not only will a heat pump keep your family warm during the winter, but it can also direct heat away from the home in the summer.
 A heating system technician can help you decide if a heat pump is the right choice for your home.
-Here are the answers to some common questions about heat pumps.
+Here are the answers to some of the most common questions about heat pumps.

 How do heat pumps work?